 Environmental, Occupational and Clinical

 The dose of a substance differentiates a poison from a remedy.
-The most known example of this are pharmaceutical drugs, which are artificial compounds which the body recognizes as toxins.
+The most known example of this are pharmaceutical drugs, which are artificial compounds that the body recognizes as toxins.
 Even a slightly higher dose of a drug can cause serious adverse reactions and even death.
 Both humans and animals are constantly exposed to a variety of chemical compounds in the air, water, soil and food.
 Many of these substances were not tested for health hazards and the risk of various diseases, such as cancer, heart diseases, allergies and others.
-Many working in certain professions are also exposed to increased health risk associated with occupational hazards.
+Many working in certain professions are also exposed to increased health risks associated with occupational hazards.

 We have been conducting studies investigating the mechanisms of detoxification of chemicals of environmental, occupational and clinical origins.